Mathics3/Mathics3-omnibus/README.rst

   docker pull mathicsorg/mathics

-See `<https://hub.docker.com/r/mathicsorg/mathics>`_ for more information on how to use after installing
+See `<https://hub.docker.com/r/mathicsorg/mathics>`_ for more information on how to use it after installing

 From GitHub:
 ++++++++++++

-Beware that there is alwaysa bit of churn in the code base.
-So what is in GitHub in the master right branch might not line with with all the changes across all the repositories.
+Beware that there is always a bit of churn in the code base.
+So what is in GitHub in the master right branch might not line up with all the changes across all the repositories.

-Either before a release or right after a release, things generally match up though.
+Either before a release or right after a release, things generally match up, though.

-I won't repeat how to install Python in developer mode, build a Python package, or how create an docker image.
+I won't repeat how to install Python in developer mode, build a Python package, or how to create an docker image.
 For that, use whatever generic help mechanism you use for helping with these generic kinds of tasks.

-However Python PIP, ``pyrpoject.toml`` is the an import file to consult.
+However, Python PIP, ``pyrpoject.toml`` is an important file to consult.
 And for Docker, the file is ``docker/Dockerfile``.

 Docker-specific items